adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/06-factories.md

 ```

 ## Stubbing database calls
-In some cases, you may prefer to stub out the database calls and just want create in-memory model instances.
+In some cases, you may prefer to stub out the database calls and just want to create in-memory model instances.
 This is can achieved using the `makeStubbed` and `makeStubbedMany` methods.

 ```ts
 const user = await UserFactory